jhu-statprogramming-fall-2024/project2-we_r_latinx/readme.md

 This is the readme for our project 2.

-Hola Cami :)
+Please make sure to donwload project2_files to render the html correctly.